My first engineering model was the Stuart H10 horizontal engine, frequently a first

 For one of my workshop equipment articles in the Model Engineers' Workshop magazine

-I chose to design and make a Milling Head Attachment for use on a centre lathe for the workshop owner who had to work without a milling machine.
-Having completed this
+I chose to design and make a Milling Head Attachment for use on a centre lathe.
+This,

+for the workshop owner who had to work without a milling machine.
+Having completed

-it was decided to show it in action and to prove its capabilities.
+it I decided to show it in action and to prove its capabilities.
 For this I chose

 As yet these are still static models but hopefully one day I will produce a boiler

 and have them running if time permits.

 The Suart engines and shaper can be purchased as kits of raw castings and other

 materials, finished parts ready for assembly, or even ready to run for some models,

 and are supplied by “Stuart Models” Bridport Dorset”

 A kit of of materials and castings for making "Tina" can be purchased from GLR

 Stuart 10H steam engine